-Management has concluded that, as of June 30, 2014, material weaknesses existed in the design of internal control over financial reporting caused by the discovery that possible irregularities in connection with procurement for the RDM Project may have occurred at the Corporation's subsidiary.
+At the end of fiscal 2013, Management had concluded that material weaknesses existed in the design of internal control over financial reporting caused by the discovery that possible irregularities in connection with procurement for the RDM Project may have occurred at the Corporation's subsidiary.
 After an internal investigation was performed, it was determined that additional investigative steps were required.
 The Board engaged external forensic accounting and external legal advisors to undertake, and to assist in undertaking, of additional investigative procedures.
 The investigation identified problems with procurement practices, possible misconduct by MRDM personnel and the override of controls by management at MRDM that may have contributed to the irregularities identified.

-As a result of the Corporation's decision to record an impairment of the assets of Romania to their fair value as of June 30, 2014.
-We have concluded that the condensed consolidated financial statements of the Corporation are appropriately stated and no financial impact needs to be recorded to reflect any of the findings form the investigation noted above.
+As a result of the Corporation's decision to record an impairment of the assets of MRDM to their fair value as of December 31, 2013 and 2014.
+We have concluded that the audited consolidated financial statements of the Corporation are appropriately stated and no financial impact needs to be recorded to reflect any of the findings form the investigation noted above.